-Most odors reported on city water, are from smelly water heaters.
-If your hot water has a sulfur or ‘rotten egg' odor to it, the odor is being produced right in the water heater.
+Most odors reported on city water are from water heater smells.
+If your hot water has sulfur or ‘rotten egg' odor to it, the odor is being produced right in the water heater.
 To remove the smell from the water tank or when hot water heater smells like sulfur, consider sanitizing the tank using hydrogen peroxide.

 Procedure for Sanitizing of Hot Water Heater: How to put Hydrogen Peroxide into Water Heater

 5. Remove the T&P (temperature and pressure relief) valve, anode rod, or disconnect the hot water outlet pipe from the water heater.
 (ALTERNATE EASY METHOD: Use Water Heater Odor Killer kit)

-- 6. For best results and to preserve the life of your water heater, inspect the anode rod.
-If corroded, replace with a new aluminum/zinc anode rod, which will create fewer odors.
+6. For best results and to preserve the life of your heater, inspect the anode rod.
+If corroded, replace it with a new aluminum/zinc anode rod, which will create fewer odors.
 Figure 3 Typical gas water heater cut-away showing anode rod and cold water dip tube.

-- 8. Open the cold-water inlet at the heater and fill the tank with water.
+8. Open the cold-water inlet at the heater and fill the tank with water.
 Observe the water level through the closest hot water faucet.
-Close inlet valve when the tank is full.
+Close the inlet valve when the tank is full.

-- 12. After 15 minutes, purge the hot water supply lines and drain the water from the tank though the heater drain valve, flushing out any sediment if present.
+12. After 15 minutes, purge the hot water supply lines and drain the water from the tank through the heater drain valve, flushing out any sediment if present.
 Close the drain valve.

 If the Odor Returns to the Hot Water

-Other options for smelly sulfur odors in water heaters are:
+Other options for smelly, stinky sulfur odors in the water heater are:

-- 1. Remove the standard magnesium anode rod and replace with an aluminum or zinc anode rod if you haven't already.
+1. Remove the standard magnesium anode rod and replace it with an aluminum or zinc anode rod if you haven't already.

 2. Replace the water heater with a plastic-lined water heater, or an instantaneous water heater, or a commercial stainless steel water heater (none of which have anode rods).